publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schI/m__us_usc_t47_s151.md

 >             “(B) the implementation of the Telecommunications Act of 1996 \[[Pub.
 L. 104–104][/us/pl/104/104], see Short Title of 1996 Amendment note set out under [section 609 of this title][/us/usc/t47/s609]\] (or of amendments made by that Act).

->     “(h) __National Tax Association Communications and Electronic Commerce Tax Project.—The Commission shall, to the extent possible, ensure that its work does not undermine the efforts of the National Tax Association Communications and Electronic Commerce Tax Project.__
+>     “(h) __National Tax Association Communications and Electronic Commerce Tax Project.—__

+>     The Commission shall, to the extent possible, ensure that its work does not undermine the efforts of the National Tax Association Communications and Electronic Commerce Tax Project.

 > “SEC.
 1103. __REPORT.__